-Understandably, you may find that spending long periods inside the home can be stressful or frustrating.
+We all need to look after our mental health so that we can relax more and cope with life's normal stresses.
+Spending long periods inside the home can be stressful or frustrating.
 Moods and feelings can be affected and people may feel low, worried or have trouble sleeping.

 Every Mind Matters provides simple tips and advice to start taking better care of mental health, particularly now, including limiting time spent online or absorbing the news.

 Services in Camden have adapted to support people dealing with mental health issues generally, but particularly for people who are struggling due to increased pressures from isolation and from stress related to coronavirus.
 You may already have good support links and relationships with organisations that you trust and it may be good to contact these services now.